Docker Compose でのサービス定義

 [HOST:]CONTAINER[/PROTOCOL] where:

-• CONTAINER is port | range
+• CONTAINER is port | range.

-Either specify both ports (HOST:CONTAINER), or just the container port.
+You can either specify both ports (HOST:CONTAINER), or just the container port.
 In the latter case, the container runtime automatically allocates any unassigned port of the host.

-HOST:CONTAINER should always be specified as a (quoted) string, to avoid conflicts with yaml base-60 float.
+HOST:CONTAINER should always be specified as a (quoted) string, to avoid conflicts with YAML base-60 float.

 Examples: